Maine in the American Civil War: Union Army

 Hiram Burnham of Narraguagus was killed while assaulting Confederate positions near Richmond, Virginia, during the Battle of Chaffin's Farm.
 Lowell's John C. Caldwell led a division in the Army of the Potomac at Gettysburg in the fighting in the Wheatfield.
 Aaron S. Daggett of Greene was the last surviving Union Civil War general when he died in 1938 at the age of 100.
 Neal Dow of Portland led a brigade during the Federal capture and occupation of New Orleans and later commanded the District of Florida.

 Brothers Francis and James Fessenden, members of a prominent Maine political family, were both generals in the Union Army.
 Cuvier Grover of Bethel commanded a division in the XIX Corps during the capture of Baton Rouge and the siege of Port Hudson.
 Hampden's Cyrus Hamlin led a brigade of black troops at Port Hudson and in other engagements.
-Albion P. Howe of Standish commanded 2nd Division of the VI Corps at Fredericksburg, Chancellorville, and Gettysburg.
+Albion P. Howe of Standish commanded 2nd Division of the VI Corps at Fredericksburg, Chancellorsville, and Gettysburg.
 Rufus Ingalls of Denmark, Maine, was the Quartermaster General of the Army of the Potomac and later of all armies operating during the sieges of Richmond and Petersburg.
 He built up the huge supply depot at City Point, Virginia.

 Erasmus D. Keyes of Kennebec County commanded the IV Corps of Army of the Potomac during the first half of the war.
 Augusta's Seth Williams was assistant adjutant general of the Army of the Potomac and later was inspector general on the staff of Ulysses S. Grant.
 At Appomattox Court House in April 1865, he carried Grant's message offering to accept Robert E. Lee's surrender to the Confederate lines and later delivered Grant's terms to the Confederate Army of Northern Virginia.

 Danville Leadbetter, born in Leeds, cast his lot with the Confederacy and became a general in its army.

-Others, including William Googins of Old Orchard Beach, served as private soldiers.
+Others, including William Googins of Old Orchard Beach, and John F. Chase of Chelsea, Maine served as private soldiers.